Criminal Justice Ministries with EMO

 "We are all worth more than the worst thing we have ever done in our life."
 Sister Helen Prejean

-Through Communities of Support & Accountability (CoSA), Ecumenical Ministries of Oregon continues its long-standing endeavor to build a network of faith and community partners who approach the legal system with a restorative justice lens—empowering and equipping the community to help persons impacted by the criminal justice system, including offenders, victims, staff and their families.
+Ecumenical Ministries of Oregon continues its long-standing endeavor to work for justice in our legal system, from criminal justice reform, direct service to those impacted by incarceration, and restorative justice for victims, offenders, and community.
+We seek to build a network of faith and community partners who approach the legal system with a restorative justice lens—empowering and equipping the community to help persons impacted by the criminal justice system, including offenders, victims, staff and their families.

 What does "community" really mean?

-Communities of Support & Accountability seeks to prevent, end, and help healing from crime and violence.
+Our goal is to prevent, end, and help healing from crime and violence.
 We start with the perhaps radical notion that people whose lives are impacted by crime, violence, and the legal system are part of our community.
 People who have committed crimes, victims and survivors of crime, professionals in the legal system, and the loved ones of all these people are part of our community.
-We all must be involved in figuring out what that means for the rest of us.
-CoSA's ultimate goal is restoring relationship, that all may have a safe, appropriate place in the community.
+We all must be involved in contributing toward "public safety" - and defining what that means for us, and the values that should drive our approaches to public safety.
+Our ultimate goal is restoring relationship, that all may have a safe, appropriate place in the community.
 We engage diverse partners for lasting collaboration toward our shared goals of justice, healing and shalom.

 Communities Restoring Justice